-In 1996 Sir William Haughey had with a stroke of genius that became the catalyst for the transformation of City from being a moderately successful refrigeration business into a globally successful facilities management company.
+In 1996 Lord Haughey came up with an idea that became the catalyst for the transformation of City from being a moderately successful refrigeration business into a globally successful facilities management company.

-Just a year after the change of direction, Sir William won the contract to maintain the Scottish and north of England stores of supermarket giant Asda.
+Just a year after the change of direction, Lord Haughey won the contract to maintain the Scottish and north of England stores of supermarket giant Asda.

 City’s outstanding performance for Asda saw its contract being extended to every store in the UK – and then further extended for a period of 10 years.

-Business was booming and in 1999 Sir William bought the business back from 3i.
+Business was booming and in 1999 Lord Haughey bought the business back from 3i.
 Willie, Susan and their son Kenny now own 98% of the company they founded 25 years ago.